premchander-revature/interviewquestions/JUnit_IS/JUnit_Int_Spe.md

 ---

 17. What do you understand by JUnit classes?
-List some of Junit classes.
+List some of JUnit classes.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-JUnit classes are those classes which are used in writing and testing Junit programs.
-Some of the important Junit classes are mentioned below –
+JUnit classes are those classes which are used in writing and testing JUnit programs.
+Some of the important JUnit classes are mentioned below –

 `Assert` – A set of assert methods.
 `TestCase` − A test case that defines the fixture to run multiple tests.
 `TestResult` − It contains methods that collect the results after a test case is executed.
-`TestSuite` − It is an aggregate of Junit tests.
+`TestSuite` − It is an aggregate of JUnit tests.

 </blockquote>
 </details>

 ---

-18. What is Junit Test Fixture?
+18. What is JUnit Test Fixture?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)